scott-vincent/message-bus/README.md

    copy C:\users\<your_user>\<your_visualstudio_workspace>\message-bus\goaws\conf\goaws.yaml conf\
    goaws kitchen-orders
    ````
-9. Run the sample services
+1. Run the sample services

    Start two copies of VisualStudio.
 Run KitchenConsole in one and OrderingApi in the other.

    Use the Swagger page to place an order.
-Click 'Try it out' and Post an order.
+Click "Try it out" and Post an order.

-10. Use AWS CLI to see what Topics and Queues have been created
+1. Use AWS CLI to see what Topics and Queues have been created

    Enter the following commands:
    ````